-Fall: Winter: Spring: Spring: (Student Signature) (Date) (Student Signature) (Date) (Student Signature) (Date) (Sport/Level) (Sport/Level) (Sport/Level) My signature below ackn owledges that I , agree to abide by the terms listed under E copy of the Concussion Inform that I have read and review ed the Training C Code in its entirety and unders stand all the rule es governing participation. understand that my student of performance-enhancing laboratory.
-I further under individuals in my student' available on the IHSA web a must refrain fro substances in h stand and agree s high school as osite at www.IHS o the extent requ om performance-enhancing su is/her body.
-I do hereby agi that the results of the perfo s specified in the IHSA Perfo SA.org.
-I understand and agr ired by law.
-I understand tha bstance use and ree to submit mormance-enhance ormance-Enhance ee that the result and acknowledge that I hav I may be asked to submit to test by child to such testing and ar- ing substance testing may be sing Substance Testing Progra lts of the performance-enhance ride accurate and truthful infor- sting for the presence nalysis by a certified provided to certain m Protocol which is ing substance testing s Glenbard High School Dis re is only required once per so urricular Code_Agreement pri for to each season in (PLEASE PRINT - Parent/ Guardian Name) (Parent/Guardian S Signature) (Date)
+Fall: Winter: Spring: (Student Sign ature) (Date) (Student Signature) (Date) (Student Signature) (Date) (Sport/Level) (Sport/Level) (Sport/Level) My signature belo Agreement and Co ow acknowledges that ncussion Information of ON AND ACKNOWLEDGEN I have read, understand and on the other side of this form.
+I he g Code in its entirety and unders agree to abide have received a copy of the Concussion Inforn understand that my of performance-en laboratory.
+I furth individuals in my available on the II will be held confid y student must refrain hancing substances in er understand and agre student's high school ISA website at www.I y student in IHSA athletic actifrom performance-enhancing su his/her body.
+I do hereby agree that the results of the perfo as specified in the IHSA Perfo HSA.org.
+I understand and agrequired by law.
+I understand tha IHSA. bstance use and ee to submit mormance-enhance ormance-Enhance et that the resu I may be asked to submit to test by child to such testing and ar- ing substance testing may be cing Substance Testing Progra lts of the performance-enhance sting for the presence nalysis by a certified e provided to certain am Protocol which is sing substance testing his Glenbard High School Dist ture is only required once per sc urricular Code_Agreement pri ior to each season in (PLEASE PRINT - - Parent/Guardian Nam ne) (Parent/Guardian S Signature) (Date)